 - Electrical & Instrumentation Manager, Vibration Analyst, Reliability Engineer, Water and Wastewater Treatment Supervisor and Maintenance Manager for the country’s largest activated carbon manufacturer.

-- Electrical Foreman, Electrical Superintendent, Senior Maintenance Engineer, and Plant Engineer for the leading designer and manufacturer of railroad cars.
+- Electrical Foreman, Electrical Superintendent, Senior Maintenance Engineer, and Plant Engineer for the country's leading designer and manufacturer of railroad cars.

-- Field Service Engineer for the most respected manufacturer of transformers and power distribution equipment for underground coal mines.
+- High-Voltage Field Service Engineer for the most respected manufacturer of transformers and power distribution equipment for underground coal mines.

 - Investigator for a geotechnical & forensic engineering company.

-- Community & Technical College Adjunct Instructor for 13 years teaching Robotics, Physics & Solid State Electronics
+- Community & Technical College Adjunct Instructor for 13 years teaching Robotics, Physics & Solid State Electronics at three colleges.

 Bob developed, and for many years instructed, a three credit-hour course in industrial robotics for Marshall University Community and Technical College.
 He has served as a member of curriculum advisory committees for the "Instrumentation & Control Engineering Technology" degree program at Shawnee State University, "Electronics and Biomedical Instrumentation Technology" degree programs at Mountwest Community & Technical College, and the "Mechanical Engineering" degree program at West Virginia Institute of Technology.
 He has also served as a Proctor for the International Maintenance Institute's certification examinations.
-Bob has most recently instructed classes in Physics at Mountwest CTC and in Solid-State Electronics for ITT Technical Institute.